 - Follow how to take palbociclib as you have been told by your doctor.
 Do not use more than you were told to use.

-- Take palbociclib by mouth with food.
+- Take palbociclib with food.

-- Swallow palbociclib whole.
-Do not chew, crush, or open before swallowing.
+- Swallow whole.
+Do not chew, open, or crush.

 - Take palbociclib at the same time of day.